Hibisci flos

 ESCOP: Not processed

 Commission E: Negative monograph in the absence of efficacy studies.
-Can be assessed as a null monograph as no risks are known.
+Can be considered a null monograph as no risks are known.

 Ingredients